laminas/laminas-di/docs/book/v3/config.md

 An alias must refer to an actual class or an interface, therefore you cannot declare aliases for another alias.

-For example the following the following class should be instantiated in two different ways:
+For example the following class should be instantiated in two different ways:

 ```php
 // Assume the following classes are declared: